JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-channel.png)

-The channel scope shows the *channel effect* on the transmitted data, i.e. the deformation of the transmitted signal.
-The picture shows the *cyan colored line*, i.e. the channel effects (i.e. the deformation) on the amplitudes, and the *red line*, i.e.  the channel effects on the phase of the samples.
-(The "jumps in the red line indicate the modulo 2*PI effect.)
+The channel scope shows the *channel response* on the transmitted data, i.e. the deformation of the transmitted signal.
+The picture shows the *cyan colored line*, i.e. the channel response on the amplitude, and the *red line*, i.e.  the channel effects on the phase of the samples.

-Note that the implementation of this particular scope requires some additional libraries, therefore this scope is not part of the default configuration, although it is included in the precompiled versions.

 ![6.1](/qt-dab-stddev.png)